 · Roll out

-You have been introduced to the dynamics and movement of the lyra and have become comfortable working under & on the bottom bar as well as inside the lyra.
+In level 1 you have been introduced to the dynamics and movement of the lyra and have become comfortable working under & on the bottom bar as well as inside the lyra.
 You have managed to find your balance points.

 In this level you will cover the following and you will need to be able to control these moves (or variations of them) and string a few of the core moves together in combinations, before moving on to the advanced level.
 Your technique, execution of your moves and lifting onto the lyra should be clean, strong and precise.